Search INDUSTRIAL LAB

 Condensation Water Climate Test

-The condensation water climate tests are conducted at a temperature of 40°C and an uncontrolled humidity level between 95% and 100%.
-The humidity is uncontrolled because it is generated purely through water evaporation.
-Therefore, during condensation water tests, the test samples are also subjected to dew formation.
-Testing is done either in a constant climate, where temperature and humidity remain consistent throughout the test period, or in a changing climate, where the chamber is periodically turned off, reducing humidity.
+The condensation climate tests are carried out at a temperature of 40°C and an unregulated humidity of between 95% and 100%.
+The humidity is unregulated because it is generated purely by the evaporation of water.
+This means that the test specimens also become covered in condensation water during the condensation tests.
+The tests are either carried out in a constant climate, in which the temperature and humidity are kept constant throughout the entire test period, or in a variable climate, in which the chamber is cyclically switched off, thereby reducing the humidity.

-These tests are very informative for organic coatings.
-Due to the moisture and warm temperature, paints can swell, blister, crack, or chalk.
+These tests are particularly informative for organic coatings.
+The humidity and warm temperature can cause paints to swell and blister, crack or chalk.

-A special application case for the condensation water constant climate test are hardened steel parts.
-If there are hardness defects, red rust can form within 100 hours in the test due to carbide precipitations at the grain boundaries.
+Hardened steel parts are a special application for the constant climate condensation test.
+In the event of hardness defects, red rust forms within 100 hours of testing due to carbide precipitation at the grain boundaries.

 • KTL coatings